Mary Fickett

-Mary Fickett (May 23, 1928 – September 8, 2011) was an American actress with roles in the American television dramas The Nurses, The Edge of Night as Sally Smith (1961) and Dr. Katherine Lovell (1967–68), and as Ruth Parker Brent Martin #1 on All My Children (1970–1996; 1999–2000).
+Mary Fickett (May 23, 1928 – September 8, 2011) was an American actress with roles in the American television dramas The Nurses and The Edge of Night as Sally Smith (1961) and Dr. Katherine Lovell (1967–68).
+She was best known as Ruth Perkins Brent Martin on All My Children, a role she played from 1970–1996 (briefly reprising the role from 1999–2000).

 Early life and career

 Fickett was born in Buffalo, New York and raised in Bronxville, a suburb of New York City.
 She attended Wheaton College in Massachusetts, and made her theatrical debut in 1946 on Cape Cod.
 In 1949, she made her Broadway debut appearing in I Know My Love, a comedy starring Alfred Lunt and Lynn Fontanne.
 Fickett studied acting at New York City's Neighborhood Playhouse under Sanford Meisner and started her television career working on "Television Theatre" programs like Kraft Television Theatre in the 1950s.
 Her first feature film was Man on Fire alongside Bing Crosby in 1957.
 In 1958, she received a Tony Award nomination as Best Featured Actress in a Play for her performance as Eleanor Roosevelt in Sunrise at Campobello, opposite Ralph Bellamy.

 During the 1960s, she was featured in Calendar, a forerunner to CBS' The Early Show; she appeared alongside host Harry Reasoner.
+Mary also appeared in an episode of Have Gun Will Travel which starred Richard Boone.
+The episode was in season five, The Vigil.